 If you prefer a warmer tone, then Behr’s Spiced Beige PPL-61 could be what you need.
 This rich shade features a beige with an orange undertone, making it an excellent neutral addition to a canyon color palette or a sunset-inspired space.
 Pair this soothing beige with burnt orange, russet tones, or deep reds to bring out its natural glow.
 In addition, this warm orange-tinted beige is the perfect backdrop for a cool color palette in need of extra “spice.”
 To best take advantage of this color in your palette, use it with other warm tones on your kitchen cabinets, in the dining room, or in your home office for a warm appeal.

 The Sherwin-Williams paint color Warm Oats SW 9511 is a great choice for homeowners looking for a cooler, creamier shade.
-This color exhibits a creamy beige with yellow undertones that lean toward the cooler end of the color spectrum.
+This color exhibits a velvety beige with yellow undertones that lean toward the cooler end of the color spectrum.
 Fit for living rooms, bedrooms, and bathrooms in need of more light, Warm Oats is fantastic for brightening a dark and dingy space.
-What we love about this color is that the subtle yellow undertones give the shade a sweet, summery, hometown vibe.
+What we love about this buttery color is that the subtle yellow undertones give the shade a sweet, summery, hometown vibe.
 For cottages, country houses, or homes with traditional and farmhouse aesthetics, this can be a lovely beige choice.
 Pair it with bold white, black, or velvety greens and pale reds to highlight its stunning nature.

 Benjamin Moore’s Greenbrier Beige HC-79 is a perfect choice for adding warmth and depth to your space.
 As a deeper shade of beige, this paint color features dark green undertones that make it feel rich and earthy.
 Paired with lighter beige or dark brown, this neutral tone can add an outdoorsy aesthetic to your space.
 Bring out the green undertones with houseplants and natural wood decor.
 This paint color would be a great addition to rustic, vintage, or boho-inspired home designs in need of some earthy neutrals.
 Additionally, this color looks best in entryways, open floor plans, and bedrooms, where the tone adds a hint of luxury to the space.